Let’s talk about dinner. If you came here today looking for a healthy meal, you should probably just leave. Because this is not it.

 Another thing I loved about this dish was the fact that I used the broccoli stems as well as the florets.
 This is something I’ve only recently started doing, and I’m sad that I missed out on years of broccoli-stem wonderfulness before!

-So don’t be scared, and definitely use the stems in this recipe.
+So don’t be scared of the veggies, and definitely use the stems in this recipe.
 Less food waste, more flavorful nutrition, definitely a win-win.Print

 An easy and delicious pasta-bake recipe featuring charred broccoli and Point Reyes Toma cheese.
 A quick bechamel pulls it all together for a delicious family meal.